Emperor Constantine V

 Why does Iconoclasm still matter today?

-Iconoclasm matters today because it raises ongoing questions about the role of images in religious practice and the boundaries between veneration and idolatry.
-It also highlights the historical tensions between religious authority and imperial power.
+Iconoclasm matters today because it raises ongoing questions about the role of images in religious practice and the balance between tradition and scripture.
+It also highlights the historical tensions between church and state in defining religious orthodoxy.

 Why did Emperor Constantine V sincerely believe his position was correct?
 What was he actually defending — and why did he see the alternatives as worse?

-Emperor Constantine V believed his position was correct because he saw the veneration of icons as a form of idolatry that corrupted Christian worship.
-He was defending the purity of Christian doctrine and practice, fearing that the alternative would lead to a dilution of the faith and a return to pagan practices.
+Emperor Constantine V believed his position was correct because he saw the veneration of icons as a violation of the biblical prohibition against idolatry.
+He was defending what he perceived as the purity of Christian worship and feared that icons could lead to superstition and a misunderstanding of the divine nature of Christ.